chanmix51/Pomm/README.rst

 .. image:: https://poser.pugx.org/pomm/pomm/license.svg
    :target: https://packagist.org/packages/pomm/pomm

 This branch is in relase candidate.
 It will be noted as stable soon.
-Use for your next project development or to migrate your 1.2 project.
 Please report any bugs.
+This will be the last version of Pomm 1.x, the coming [Pomm 2.0](https://github.com/pomm-project) is the next generation of Pomm Model Manager.

 What is Pomm ?
 **************